JuliaGeo/NetCDF.jl/docs/src/quickstart.md

 ## Reading a file

 The most common task is probably to just read a NetCDF file into memory.
-This is done with
+This is done with:

     ncread(filename, varname)